joey12725/BetterTigerPaws/README.md

-# BetterTigerPaws
+# Node Hello World

-This is a project for Software Engineering to build an improved course registration system.
+Simple node.js app that servers "hello world"

+Great for testing simple deployments to the cloud

+## Run It

+`npm start`